amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning-and-Delivery-Plans/index.md

     - Design Plan
     - Implementation Plan
     - Warranty Plan
-- 7. The delivery team continuously review, update and evolve the delivery plan throughout the AMPFlow design zone and implementation zones as part of regular team activities, and as and when new information arrives
+7. The delivery team continuously review, update and evolve the delivery plan throughout the **AMPFlow design zone** and **implementation zones** as part of regular team activities, and as and when new information arrives

-- use the current default (Delivery Plan Templates) (link to tooling section of KB) as a starting point
+use the current default (Delivery Plan Templates) (link to tooling section of KB) as a starting point